 There are a number of ways you can improve your chances of getting the mortgage you want.

 The three main credit reference agencies are Experian, Equifax and Call Credit.
-For a small fee, you can ask them for a copy of your credit report.
+You can ask them directly for a copy of your credit report (a fee may apply).
 When you receive it, check everything’s accurate and contact the agency if anything’s amiss.

 You might find it harder to get credit if you’re not on the electoral roll.
 To register, go to www.aboutmyvote.co.uk and download a form.